PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 # ASUS-FX504GE-Hackintosh
 Discussion, necessary configurations and instructions to get [ASUS TUF FX504GE laptop](https://www.ultrabookreview.com/19725-asus-tuf-fx504ge-review/) working with macOS Mojave 10.14.x and Catalina 10.15.x.
-High Sierra (10.13.x) can work on these laptops too, but Mojave is strongly recommended.
+High Sierra (10.13.x) can work on these laptops too, but Mojave or higher is strongly recommended.
 The following should also work with all ASUS FX504G.. laptop variants.

 # Notes
 1. 128 GB NVMe SSD is used for installing macOS